1976 Summer Olympics

-The 1976 Summer Olympics (Jeux olympiques d'été de 1976), officially known as the Games of the XXI Olympiad (Jeux de la XXIe Olympiade) and officially branded as Montreal 1976 (Montréal 1976), were an international multi-sport event held from July 17 to August 1, 1976, in Montreal, Quebec, Canada.
+The 1976 Summer Olympics (Jeux olympiques d'été de 1976), officially known as the Games of the XXI Olympiad (Jeux de la XXIe Olympiade) and officially branded as Montreal 1976 (Montréal 1976), were an international multi-sport event held from July 17 to August 1, 1976, in Montreal, Canada.
 Montreal was awarded the rights to the 1976 Games at the 69th IOC Session in Amsterdam on May 12, 1970, over the bids of Moscow and Los Angeles.
 It is the only Summer Olympic Games to be held in Canada.
 Toronto hosted the 1976 Summer Paralympics the same year as the Montreal Olympics, also the only Summer Paralympics to be held in Canada.
 Calgary and Vancouver later hosted the Winter Olympic Games in 1988 and 2010, respectively.
 This was the first of two consecutive Olympic games held in North America, followed by the 1980 Winter Olympics in Lake Placid.

 Twenty-nine countries, mostly African, boycotted the Montreal Games when the International Olympic Committee (IOC) refused to ban New Zealand, after the New Zealand national rugby union team had toured South Africa earlier in 1976 in defiance of the United Nations' calls for a sporting embargo due to their racist apartheid policies.
 The Soviet Union won the most gold and overall medals, with the Eastern Bloc having seven countries in the top 10 of the medal table.

 Host city selection

 The vote occurred at the 69th IOC Session in Amsterdam, Netherlands on May 12, 1970.
 While Los Angeles and Moscow were viewed as the favourites, given that they represented the world's two main powers, many of the smaller and neutral countries supported Montreal as an underdog and as a relatively neutral site for the Games.
 Los Angeles was eliminated after the first round, and Montreal won over Moscow in the second round.
 Moscow and Los Angeles would go on to host the next two Summer Games, 1980 and 1984 Summer Olympics, respectively, which were also marked by political boycotts (for instance, the U.S.-led boycott of the Soviet invasion of Afghanistan in 1979).
 One blank vote was cast in the second and final round.
-The Soviet state media accused the IOC of political corruption following the vote.
+The Soviet state media accused the IOC of political corruption following the vote, accusing them of facilitating the Soviet Union's loss.

-Toronto had made its third attempt for the Olympics, but failed to win the support of the Canadian Olympic Committee, which selected Montreal instead.
+Toronto had made its third attempt for the Olympics, as did Hamilton.
+Still, they failed to win the support of the Canadian Olympic Committee, which selected Montreal instead.
 Another candidate was the Italian city of Florence, which announced that it would withdraw from contention two months before the vote.